“Lay up your treasures in heaven where there is no depreciation.” —Unknown

 I was taking advantage of an illiquid and inefficient market, and I has plans to mark up the property, sell it, and laugh all the way to the bank.

 The property sat on the market for four months.
 I was heading off to law school, which was in another state, and I sure didn’t need a mortgage to try to account for as a broke law school student.

-Fortunately, the house was in a military town, and renters were easy to find, so once she put it up for rent, it rented quickly.
+Fortunately, the house was in a military town, and renters were easy to find.
+She put it up for rent, it rented quickly.
 A year went by with a rent check coming in to cover the mortgage payment.

 Depreciation and Real Estate

-Depreciation is the notion that, over time, objects which you buy will reach the end of their useful lives.
+Depreciation is the notion where, over time, objects which you buy will reach the end of their useful lives.

-Since, when you file your taxes, you cannot immediately expense these items—in other words, you can’t immediately reduce your income by the amount that you paid for the item (you’re getting value out of it, after all)—the IRS accounts for the life expectancy of the item.
+Since, when you file your taxes, you cannot immediately expense these items—in other words, you can’t immediately reduce your income by the amount you paid for the item (you’re getting value out of it, after all)—the IRS accounts for the life expectancy of the item.

-For residential real estate—the building, not the land—the life expectancy is 27.5 years.
-Land never gets depreciated because it can’t be used up (excepting mines, quarries, and similar property, but that’s beyond the scope of this article).
+For residential real estate—the building, not the land—the life expectancy was 27.5 years.
+Land never gets depreciated because it can’t be used up (except mines, quarries, and similar property, but that’s beyond the scope right now).

 Simple Real Estate Depreciation Example

-When I file taxes for that year, I can take 1/27.5 X $80,000 as a depreciation expense, reducing my taxable income on that property by $2,909.09.
+When I file taxes for the year, I can take 1/27.5 multiplied by $80,000 as a depreciation expense, reducing my taxable income on that property by $2,909.09.

-If I rented the house out for $500 a month and had no other expenses (yes, this is an EXAMPLE… I realize this doesn’t happen in real life), I’d have $6,000 in income, but I only have to pay taxes on $3,090.91 due to the depreciation.
+If I rented the house out for $500 a month and had no other expenses (yes, this is an EXAMPLE… I realize this doesn’t happen in real life), I’d have $6,000 in income.
+But, I only have to pay taxes on $3,090.91 due to the depreciation.

 I can do that for 27.5 years, until I’ve completely depreciated the property.

 Back to the story.

-Additionally, our renters were moving on to another duty station, and our property manager (I’d married by this time) was estimating it would take a month or two to get another renter in.
+Additionally, our renters were moving on to another duty station, and our property manager (who I married by this time) was estimating it would take a month or two to get another renter in.

 If you were able to depreciate property, take a deduction on it, and then sell your property and only take capital gains as if you’d never depreciated the property, you’d be double dipping.

 Depreciation Recapture Tax Rate

-The big “gotcha” about depreciation recapture that most real estate investors don’t realize is that it’s taxed at ordinary income tax rates, maxed out at 25% plus the 3.8% net investment income tax, if applicable, not at capital gains rates!
+The big “gotcha” about depreciation recapture most real estate investors don’t realize is it’s taxed at ordinary income tax rates, maxed out at 25% plus the 3.8% net investment income tax (if applicable)—not at capital gains rates!

 Depreciation Recapture Example

-- Depreciation Recapture (25% tax rate): $14,545.45.
-You owe $3,636.36 in tax on this amount (25% X $14,545.45).
+- Depreciation Recapture (25% tax rate): $17,454.55.
+You owe $4,363.64 in tax on this amount (25% X $17,454.55).

 - Long-term capital gain (20% tax rate): $25,000.
 You owe $5,000 in tax on this amount (20% X $25,000).

-- Total tax due: $8,636.36
+- Total tax due: $9,363.64

 If you never sell the property and pass it on to your heirs, they get a stepped up basis to the fair market value at the time you peel the garlic, and the depreciation goes away.
 It’s the one time the IRS doesn’t get its due.

 You might be thinking to yourself, “Self, I’m just not going to take depreciation.
 That way, I avoid depreciation recapture!”

 While this might be good in theory, it’s not good in practice.
-The IRS says that they can claim depreciation recapture on any allowable depreciation, regardless of whether or not you took depreciation.
+The IRS says they can claim depreciation recapture on any allowable depreciation, regardless of whether or not you took depreciation.

 May as well get the benefit of depreciation if you’re going to have to pay for depreciation recapture.

-Advanced Strategies to Deal with Depreciation Recapture
+Advanced Strategies for Depreciation Recapture

 If you really want to delve into the strategies, it’s probably worth a couple of hours of a financial planner or CPA’s time to make sure you have your plan of attack straight before you get started.